cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 ```
 ### setExposureCompensation(exposureCompensation, [successCallback, errorCallback])

-<info>Set the exposure compensation. exposureCompensation accepts an integer. if exposureCompensation is lesser than the minimum exposure compensation, it i set to the minimum. if exposureCompensation is greater than the maximum exposure compensation, it i set to the maximum. (see getExposureCompensationRange() to get the minumum an maximum exposure compensation).
+<info>Set the exposure compensation. exposureCompensation accepts an integer. if exposureCompensation is lesser than the minimum exposure compensation, it is set to the minimum. if exposureCompensation is greater than the maximum exposure compensation, it is set to the maximum. (see getExposureCompensationRange() to get the minumum an maximum exposure compensation).
 Android only</info><br/>

 ```javascript
 CameraPreview.setExposureCompensation(-2);